andrealaspina/galerkin/README.md

 The data are essentially organized in structure arrays.

 The structs defined in the **input file** are:

 - `Simulation`: Defines the simulation type, the physical problem at hand, as well as potential info for restart, parallel and multiprecision computing.

-- `Parameters(iD)`: Sets the main discretization-dependent parameters, such as the chosen formulation, the analytical solution, the polynomial degree of approximation, the physical coefficients (e.g. density, Young's modulus, etc.), as well as formulation-realted parameters (e.g. stabilization paramter, Nitsche's penalty parameter, etc.).
-If N discretizations are coupled, the parameters need to be set for each of them (`iD` = 1, ..., N).
+- `Parameters(iD)`: Sets the main discretization-dependent parameters, such as the chosen formulation, the analytical solution, the polynomial degree of approximation, the physical coefficients (e.g. density, Young's modulus, etc.), as well as formulation-related parameters (e.g. stabilization paramter, Nitsche's penalty parameter, etc.).
+If N discretizations are coupled, the parameters need to be set for each of them (i.e. `iD` = 1, ..., N).

-- `Geometry(iD)`: Stores the geometries of all discretizations as `DiscreteGeometry` objects, leveraging the wonderful MATLAB [Partial Differential Equation Toolbox](https://www.mathworks.com/help/pde/index.html).
+- `Geometry(iD)`: Stores the geometry of all discretizations as `DiscreteGeometry` objects, leveraging the powerful MATLAB [Partial Differential Equation Toolbox](https://www.mathworks.com/help/pde/index.html).

-- `Mesh(iD)`: Stores the meshes data of all discretizations, including (but not limited to) the nodes coordinates and the elements connectivity.
+- `Mesh(iD)`: Stores the mesh data of all discretizations, including (but not limited to) the nodes coordinates and the elements connectivity.

-- `System`: Contains the global LHS matrix, the RHS vector, as well as the systems settings set by the user (tolerance, maximum number of iterations, etc.)
+- `System`: Contains the global LHS matrix and RHS vector, as well as the systems settings chosen by the user (tolerance, maximum number of iterations, etc.)

 - `Time`: Contains the main temporal data, including the initial, current and final time, the time step size and the chosen BDF order.

 - `Solver`: Contains the chosen solver and preconditioner, as well as solver-specific parameters.

 - `Boundaries(iD)`: Defines the boundary splitting (edges in 2D and faces in 3D) for each discretization for the imposition of the boundary conditions.
-To visualize the boundary ids (automatically created), set `Options.PlotMesh='yes'` in the input file.
+To visualize the boundary ids, set `Options.PlotMesh='yes'` in the input file.

-- `Options`: Allows to trigger several actions, for plotting the geometry, the mesh and the solution, for computing the numerical error, for saving and exporting the results, etc.
+- `Options`: Allows to trigger several actions, for plotting the geometry (set `Options.PlotGeometry='yes'`), the mesh and the boundary conditions (set `Options.PlotMesh='yes'`) and the solution (set `Options.PlotSolution={'VariableName'}`), for computing the numerical error (set `Options.ComputeError={'VariableName'}`), for saving and exporting the results, etc.

 The structs created in the **main file** are:

 - `BCs(iD)`: Contains the nodes of each discretization (w.r.t. the underlying linear mesh) to visualize the boundary conditions.

 - `Block`: Stores the block-dependent data, including the LHS and RHS, as well as the indices for matrix assembly.

 - `Elements`: Re-organizes the data in an element-wise fashion for a more effective use of `parfor`.

 - `Faces(iD1,iD2)`: Stores the faces information for each discretization and for the interface coupling with all other discretizations.

 - `Memory`: Stores tge memory occupied by the variables in the workspace during the simulation phases.

 - `RefElement(iD1,iD2)`: Contains all data of the reference element for each discretization (nodes coordinate, Gauss points coordinates and weigths, shape functions, etc.), as well as for the coupling with all other discretizations.

 - `Results(iD)`: Stores the results of each discretization (time, temperature, displacement, etc.) at the chosen time steps.

 - `Sizes(iD)`: Stores all discretization-dependent sizes, such as the number of global/local components, the number of elements/faces/nodes, etc.

 - `Timer`: Stores the time spent for the pre-processing, processing (evaluation, solution, local problems), and post-processing tasks.

 ## Formulation Class 🧩